How to record commission payments in QuickBooks

 The best way to track and calculate sales commissions in QuickBooks

 This challenge arises because QuickBooks does not have a commission calculation feature.
-So, in order to calculate a commission payout, you need to create a class within QuickBooks.
+So, based on our firsthand experience, in order to calculate a commission payout, you need to create a class within QuickBooks.

 You must then create a subclass for every sales rep, manually calculate commissions for every item based on each person, and finally create a commission report.